ids-s1-20/website/content/home/extra.md

 There will be four extra credit opportunities in this course.

 The first two are related to the Virtual Exchange we're doing with University of Florida.
-More on that soon...
+More info on participation will be communicated via email.

 The third one is reporting typos / errata for the course.
 You can do so by filling out [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=sAafLmkWiUWHiRCgaTTcYRiRHjHRDWhOuLE_6JyNA0dUNlYwSEtZOU40TVdZRUU0WjVRSjlOQ1lWOS4u).
 You can submit as many as you like.